Transforming Supply Chains: A Data-Driven Approach

 Step 2: Data Governance that Scales

 Master data management without governance leads back to silos.
-We co-designed a data governance framework that touched people, process and technology:
+We co-designed a data governance framework that touched people, processes, and technology:

-With these structures in place, data definitions, quality checks and ownership were standardised across regions.
-These mechanisms ensure that forecasts, replenishment parameters and schedules are comparable, interoperable and auditable.
-This aligns with best practice in supply chain governance, where clarity in data definitions and quality rules is a prerequisite for reliable decision-making.
+With these structures in place, data definitions, quality checks, and ownership were standardised across regions.
+These mechanisms ensure that forecasts, replenishment parameters, and schedules are comparable, interoperable, and auditable.
+This aligns with best practices in supply chain governance, where clarity in data definitions and quality rules is a prerequisite for reliable decision-making.

 Step 3: Data Mapping and Integration

-ETL pipelines — extracting source data, transforming to the common model, and loading into the integration platform
+ETL pipelines—extracting source data, transforming it to the common model, and loading it into the integration platform.

 Mapping was not merely about matching fields; it involved reconciling business logic embedded in different replenishment and forecasting engines.
 This is a frequent blind spot in supply chain data work: two systems can have identical field names but very different interpretations.
 Our integration layer codified these business rules explicitly, reducing ambiguity and error.